Poland in September: tips for making the most of your autumn in Poland

 Go hunting for chestnuts, acorns, and rowan red berries

-The end of September is the time of the year in Poland when kids go chestnut hunting in the parks.
+September is the time of the year in Poland when kids go chestnut hunting in the parks.
 Later, at kindergartens or schools, they create fantastic figures with chestnuts (the majority of chestnuts in Poland are not edible!) and acorns (oak nuts) or beautiful rowanberry necklaces.
 Chestnuts (kasztany), acorns (żołędzie), colorful autumn leaves, and rowan red berries (jarzębina) are perfect materials for arts and crafts activities for children (and adults…).
 September in Poland is the best for anyone who loves DIY natural projects!

 Apple picking in Poland

-You will find some options for apple picking in Poland on this website (myzbieramy.pl), you can search by region.
+You will find some options for apple picking in Poland on this website (myzbieramy.pl); you can search by region.
 Please note that you need to contact a selected orchard to book a slot in most cases.

-Some farms offer vegetable picking too.
+Some farms offer vegetable picking, too.

-A trip to the lake in September – visiting the city of Olsztyn with 15 lakes within the city limits
+A trip to the lake in September – visiting the city of Olsztyn, with 15 lakes within the city limits

-If you are looking for an idea for a few-day trip in Poland, you appreciate nature and lakes and you would like to find a place by the lake cheaper than the Masuria region of Poland – the city of Olsztyn is your answer.
+If you are looking for an idea for a few-day trip in Poland, you appreciate nature and lakes, and you would like to find a place by the lake cheaper than the Masuria region of Poland – the city of Olsztyn is your answer.

 Olsztyn – the capital of the Warmian-Masurian Voivodeship/Province.
 It is located in the historical region of Warmia, in north-eastern Poland.
 It is a great place to start your adventure with the Polish land of lakes – it is easy to get there by car or train, and the city has an interesting offer for families.
 In Olsztyn itself, as well as in the vicinity of the city, you can find hotels located directly on the lake.